Friday, December 17, 2010

 I highly recommend all of Aviva Jill Romm's books: Natural Pregnancy Book, Natural Health After Birth, Naturally Healthy Babies and Children, Vaccinations: A Thoughtful Parents Guide.

-is a really interesting anthropological study of what a childcare guide might look like for 7 different societies: Puritan, Beng, Balinese, Turk, Warlpiri, Fulani, Ifaluk.
+A World Of Babies is a really interesting anthropological study of what a childcare guide might look like for 7 different societies: Puritan, Beng, Balinese, Turk, Warlpiri, Fulani, Ifaluk.
 The book is written in pretend childcare manuals for each culture.

 I enjoyed reading You Are Your Child's First Teacher which is from a Waldorf perspective from birth to age 6.
 I have some conflicted feelings about Waldorf, especially the heavily Christian oriented spirituality in a lot of the child development writing, but also think it has a lot to offer.
 I want to explore this topic sometime not tonight.
 I am really interested in other people's ideas about different educational/developmental perspectives so if you have an opinion, please share.